NREL/OCHRE/docs/source/InputsAndArguments.rst

 .. [#] Can use "DST" for local U.S. time zone with daylight savings, "noDST"
     for local U.S. time zone without daylight savings, or any time zone in ``pytz.all_timezones``
-.. [#] If the output path is not specified, the random seed will not be set.
-    This can lead to differences in results for the same set of inputs.

 ``Envelope`` arguments can be included to modify the default envelope model that is based on the HPXML file.
 The table below lists optional arguments for